Naiktha Bains

 Naiktha Bains (born 17 December 1997) is an Australian-British tennis player.

 Bains has won two singles titles and 28 doubles titles on the ITF Women's Circuit.
 In January 2020, she reached her best WTA ranking of 199 in singles.
 On 9 October 2023, she peaked at No. 87 in the WTA doubles rankings.

 Personal life

 Bains emigrated with her Indian-born father Gurnake from Britain to Brisbane aged eight and holds dual British-Australian citizenship.

 Naiktha Bains was born in Leeds, United Kingdom, and now splits her time between Brisbane and her hometown.
 She trains in Brisbane and at the National Tennis Centre.
 Her family moved to Australia when she was eight years old due to her father Gurnake's work.
-Her mother, Harjit, and older brother, Gurpaal — a music producer — remain a close part of her life.
+Her mother, Harjit, and older brother, Gurpal — a music producer — remain a close part of her life.
 Naiktha enjoys watching football with her dad and is a passionate Leeds United supporter.
 She also loves cars, cooking with her mum, and spending time with family and friends.
 A standout moment in her tennis career so far was reaching the quarter-finals in the women’s doubles at Wimbledon 2023 alongside Maia Lumsden.